-Learning to cook a dish from one of Asia’s best restaurants, mastering the art of making macarons in Paris, and cooking with a Countess in Venice are just a few of our picks of the best cooking classes in the world.
+Learning to cook Thai dishes from one of Asia’s best restaurants, mastering the art of making macarons in Paris, cooking Venetian food with a Countess in Venice, and learning to how to make roti in a Cape Malay cooking class in Cape Town are just some of our picks of the best cooking classes in the world, all tried and tested.

 Doing cooking classes on your travels is by no means a new trend.
 They’ve long been a popular holiday activity and long featured on itineraries of many travellers to Southeast Asia.
 So what’s changed?
 Once the domain of passionate cooks, industry pros, and travelling chefs, these days absolutely everyone is doing them.

 Whether you watch a cooking demo as an observer or get up to your elbows in flour in a hands-on cooking class, there are few more meaningful and memorable ways to experience a country than by learning to cook its food.

 However, not every cooking class is a good cooking class and we’ll be writing more about that soon.
 We’ve tested out way more than we’ve written about.
 There are definitely cooking classes we won’t recommend, like the one where the instructor opened a plastic box to reveal raw pork, chicken and fish together in the one container – just moments after lecturing the group about food safety!

 These are our picks of the best cooking classes in the world that we’ve sampled.
 The list is by no means comprehensive but it will give you a good taste of some of the cooking courses on offer around the world.